thomasvan/ubuntu16-magento2-nginx-php7/README.md

 Now that you've got SSH access, you can setup your FTP client the same way, or the SFTP Sublime Text plugin, for easy access to files.

-To get the MySQL's password, check the top of the docker container logs for it:
+To get the MySQL's and magento user's password, check the top of the docker container logs for it:

 ```
 $ docker logs <container-id>
 ```
 or ssh to your container and view those files:
 ```
+$ cat /magento.txt
 $ cat /magento-db-pw.txt
 $ cat /mysql-root-pw.txt
 ```